 There are few blessings without a curse hidden inside, nor curses without a whiff of blessing.
 Like most things, it’s a matter of how you look at it.

 Joe Abercrombie, Isern, “A Little Hatred”

-In this article your humble servant will seek to unravel for Gentle Reader another aspect of the ancient “Mystery of Steel.”
+In this article your humble servant will attempt to shed more light on the ancient “Mystery of Steel.”